xDaryamo/puccini/tosca/QUIRKS.md

   is inconsistent because it doesn't match the syntax in node templates, which is a sequenced list.
   (In node types, too, it is a sequenced list, although grammatically it works like a map.)
 This quirk changes the expected syntax to be a sequenced list.

+* **substitution_mappings.requirements.permissive**: Normally the `requirements` under
+  `substitution_mappings` must be mapped to an assigned requirement in a node template.
+This quirk allows unassigned requirements to be mapped.